 All programme activities focus both on national and regional capacity building.
 Activities range from policy advice and technical assistance to monitoring the drugs situation, prevention, drug treatment and harm reduction services.

-The programme is co-financed by the European Union (EU) and implemented by a consortium of EU institutions: Trimbos Institute (Netherlands), ResAd (Czech Republic), National Bureau for Drug Prevention (Poland) and the Frankfurt University of Applied Sciences (Germany).
+The programme is implemented by a consortium of EU institutions: Trimbos Institute (Netherlands), ResAd (Czech Republic), National Bureau for Drug Prevention (Poland) and the Frankfurt University of Applied Sciences (Germany).
 CADAP is part of the EU-Central Asia Action Plan on Drugs 2014-2020 which represents continuity of the EU policy and long term engagement with Central Asian partners to help further strengthen their national policies in drug demand reduction.

 CADAP 6 consists of four components: National drug strategies, national focal points, prevention, and treatment.